 Our students find Temple a place to share common interests and a commitment to the rule of law, an interest that often generates lasting professional and personal relationships.
 Temple provides you with the chance to study and experience our increasingly globalized legal community – one that requires lawyers to understand not only state and federal rules and regulations, but how other legal systems and cultures operate.

 The International Law program at Temple Law has consistently been ranked among the top 15 programs nationally by U.S. News & World Report.
 Temple Law delivers a truly global legal education, with opportunities for international study that are simply unavailable at other schools and opportunities at home to gain a deeper understanding of how international issues impact daily practice in almost every other field of law.

 - Temple has the first and only ABA-approved law program in Japan.

 - More than 20% of our students participate each year in our Global Scholars program, studying at our Rome and Tokyo campuses or at prestigious law schools around the world through our extensive exchange program.

 - More than 75% of our students participate in at least one international law class during their time at Temple Law.

 - Temple Law offers many opportunities for international law scholarship, competition, and networking.
-Our students edit and publish the Temple International and Comparative Law Journal, which contains both student and outside scholarship; competed in the prestigious Jessup International Moot Court Competition; and can become members of the International Law Society.
+Our students edit and publish the Temple International and Comparative Law Journal, which contains both student and outside scholarship; compete in the prestigious Jessup International Moot Court Competition; and become members of the International Law Society.